aayushjain92/SCSS-Concepts/README.md

 # SCSS Concepts

-The purpose of this repository is to learn and implement the basic concepts of SCSS and HTML
+The purpose of this repository is to learn and implement the basic concepts of CSS, SCSS and HTML by trying to create a web page from a sample image

 ## Repo Structure